QasimK/programmers-compendium/README.md

 Let's do:

-* A set of recipes for quickly context-switching from Python to JavaScript
-* A SQL reference manual that makes sense.
+* A SQL reference manual that actually makes sense
+* Recipes for Linux.
+* How-To software properly
+* The fundamentals of programming \(computer science\)

 Other resources include: